517: No Such Thing As Julius Caesar's Dad Jokes

 Unless you're a ghost, I think.
 Sorry.

 Does one care?
-Some people care what happens to the dead.
+Some people care what happens to

 Controversial.

-There was this thing called the Bone Rush.
+There was this thing called the bone rush.
 And it was partly because, it was actually partly because of Britain, because Britain blockaded sugar, right?

 Because most sugar came from places like the West Indies, which were British colonies at the time.
 And Britain had blockaded that, so not much sugar could get to Europe.